a-type/redux-data-table/README.md

 `filterText` is the controlled value of the filter text, put this on an `input`'s `value`. `handleChange` should be called whenever the `input` changes to update the filter.

 `sorting` is the same as `Table`; a boolean that indicates if the table is currently sorting.

+## Data Props

+### data

+This is an array of objects to represent in the table.
+Each object should have the same shape.
+Objects are preferrably flat key-value maps, where values are all renderable.

+redux-table has no opinions about how you get your data, and isn't concerned with whether or not the data is currently loading.
+It's possible the library could be extended to understand loading states, but currently the best approach is to only render a redux-table when data is ready, and render something else while things are loading.

+### columnKeys

+An array of string keys which correspond to the shape of your data.
+So if your data objects look like `{ a: 1, b: 2, c: 3 }`, you'd probably want to pass `['a', 'b', 'c']` as your `columnKeys`.
+You could remove columns from the table by only passing a subset of the keys in your data.
+By default, redux-table will try to infer your column keys once data is loaded by using the result of `Object.keys(data[0])`.

+### selectDataKey

+A function which is passed one of your data objects, and is expected to return a unique key to identify that object.
+For instance, if your data contains unique `id` props, your `selectDataKey` function might be `(data) => data.id`.
+But actually, the default behavior of redux-table would already work for you: first it tries `data.key`, then `data.id`, then `data.name`, and then it will stringify the whole data object.
+If your data doesn't have an `id`, `key`, or `name`, it's highly recommended you provide a `selectDataKey`.